heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

         };
 ```

-Adding `listener` to `PositioningManager` must happen when the HERE SDK is ready.
+Adding `listener` to `PositioningManager` must happen when the HERE Mobile SDK is ready.
-We could add `listener` into the `onCreate` method of our `Fragment` and create it programmatically when `MainActivity` knows that the HERE SDK is ready, but to keep our example simple we will define `Fragment` directly in the template and expose the method to `MainActivity` that will be responsible for adding `listener`.
+We could add `listener` into the `onCreate` method of our `Fragment` and create it programmatically when `MainActivity` knows that the HERE Mobile SDK is ready, but to keep our example simple we will define `Fragment` directly in the template and expose the method to `MainActivity` that will be responsible for adding `listener`.

 ```java
     public void startListeners() {